toshiouchi/transtron_non_ar/README.md

 Data preparation program is new_preprocess.py.

-Jyputer Notebook script of learning program is ch142_learning_transtron_dp.ipynb.
+Jupyter Notebook script of learning program is ch142_learning_transtron_dp.ipynb.